 “David and Nic wrote from their personal experiences of living through recovery and relapses, but also the moments of life’s joy, innocence, and love.
 They start out thinking that they have the tools to deal with Nic’s addiction, to ‘solve’ it.
 They don’t, but they learn a lot along the way.
 As time passes, there are moments where control seems beyond their reach and they experience how the consequences of addiction affect every fiber of their lives.”

 —Felix van Groeningen, director of the film based on David Sheff’s book

 Newport Academy Event Honors David and Nic Sheff

-Newport Academy were thrilled to bring renowned author and speaker David Sheff to our California community on January 16, 2019.
+Newport Academy was thrilled to bring renowned author and speaker David Sheff to our California community on January 16, 2019.
 The event took place at Newport Academy’s Intensive Outpatient and Therapeutic Day School Location in Costa Mesa.

 David reflected on his experience, strength, and hope as a parent of a struggling teen.

 A limited number of books by the author were available to purchase on-site.
 Moreover, attendees could bring a personal copy of any David Sheff books to be signed.

 There Are Many Families Like That of Nic and David Sheff

 The Beautiful Boy themes have struck a chord with readers and viewers.
 That’s because the book and movie tell a story that many people can relate to.